OpenMDAO/OpenMDAO-Framework/docs/user-guide/variables.rst

     class AircraftSim(Component):
         """This component contains variables in a VariableTree"""

-        # create Slots to validate that our inputs will be
+        # create Slots to handle updates to our FlightCondition attributes
-        # FlightCondition objects
         fcc1 = Slot(FlightCondition(), iotype='in')
         fcc2 = Slot(FlightCondition(), iotype='in')